zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 Bright white, rounder tablets, white interior.
 One and a half tablets, twice daily.
 (30 mg total in a day) These treat his TVD and help prevent congestive heart failure.

-#### Fluoxetine 10 mg capsules
-White and green capsules.
-One capsules in the morning.
-If he misses a few doses of this it is not a problem.
-This is to treat his separation anxiety (SA)

 ## Feeding
 Theo should eat twice a day.
 Once in the morning around 8:30 AM and